w3c/wai-quick-start/source/advocating.html.erb.md

 {:.attach_permalink}
 ## Promote awareness for accessibility

-Encourage awareness of the value and need for accessibility throughout the organization.
-Ensure that further information is available for those interested, and that there is a framework for them to communicate.
-Plan for follow up training and information, particularly for those involved in implementation activities.
+Encourage awareness of the value and need for accessibility among all stakeholders, including designers and developers, managers and decision makers, and people with disabilities.
+Ensure that further information is available for those interested, and that there is a framework for them to communicate and exchange knowledge. @@@

 {::nomarkdown}
 <%= learn_more %>